androxim/minddrawplay/README.md

-Combining both latest technology advances – such as mobile EEG devices and musical knowledge – such as pentatonic scales, it allows everyone literally to see, to hear his brain activity represented by set of sounds and to use brain waves as a brush for drawing, as parameters for image filtering or changes in a graphical flow and in a simple puzzle gathering and identical pictures recognition games.
+Combining both latest technology advances – such as mobile EEG devices and musical knowledge – such as pentatonic scales, it allows everyone literally to see, to hear his brain activity represented by set of sounds and to use brain waves as a brush for drawing, as parameters for image filtering, attention modulated overlay pictures flow and in a puzzle gathering and identical pictures recognition games.

 broader overview with screenshots in "about.pdf"